tsgates/arch-wiki-markdown/wiki/Emacs.md

     (autoload 'anything "anything" "Select anything" t)

+> Incorrect network configuration

+If

+    $ emacs -q

+starts slowly for you, there may be an issue with your network configuration.
+To see if this is the case, you may need to monitor any network packets sent from your computer (using a program like Wireshark) to see if there is any strange behavior.
+For example, if you see DNS errors, than you may need to add

+    127.0.0.1	localhost	HOSTNAME

+to /etc/hosts, where HOSTNAME is the hostname obtained by running

+    $ hostname

 > Cannot open load file: ...

 The most common cause of this error is the 'load-path' variable not